 All organizations can suffer from strategy nausea.
 The cure is not less strategy - but better strategy.

-Oops - the calendar says October and the annual cycle says strategy work.
+Hey - the calendar says October, and the year wheel says strategy work.
 Oh no, here we go again!

-This is how employees, middle managers and board members can think as the next strategy period approaches.
-Another endless six months of pseudo-work, visions, core values and PowerPoints that don't lead to anything.
+That's what employees, middle managers and board members may be thinking as the next strategy period approaches.
+Another endless six months of pseudo-work, visions, core values and PowerPoints that lead to nothing.

 So why do they do it at all?